Last Updated: October 8, 2020

 Karaz Island is home to eccentric creatures, like lavaspring aquacats.
 Most fauna have adapted to the unique properties of the lava-infused waters, which touch land and sea.
 This makes them resilient to change and gives them a vibrant look — often with purples or pinks.

 Many flora possess similar traits that make them excellent survivors in extreme conditions.
 Notably, the revered Yauka Tree in Roka Forest is said to be the oldest tree on the island.
 Mages believe it has a deep connection to the elements — even that it can respond sentiently.

 - A Mage decides to leave Kath and explore the Western Reaches.
 What do they discover on their journey?

 - What other creatures live on Karaz Island?
-Write from the perspective of a visiting Warrior who’s tasked with chronicling the local flora and fauna.
+Write from the perspective of a visiting Guardian who’s tasked with chronicling the local flora and fauna.